 Admin - Tiny CGI Log Aggregator

 This is the single CGI that I use to view all Tiny CGI logs plus the CGI error log on my server.
-As is, it reads my Apache error log, treebeard and exchange logs and the exchange user-agent and traffic files.
-You can alter and multiply the treebeard part to cover any and all Tiny CGI logs.
+As is, it reads my Apache error log, and whatever other logs I am using (varies wildly from version to version).
 To use the error log part you will have to alter the path to the error file and the two array indices which pull the basename of the CGI out of the 404 line.
 Then set your remote IP and you are ready to go.
 A call to /cgi-bin/admin.cgi gives you the logs and /cgi-bin/admin.cgi?mode=env gives you the remote enviroment plus any post data you send it.

 Blink - Tiny Public Blog